-Adoption of this resolution will require a majority of votes cast.
-Abstentions and broker non-votes will not be counted as votes for or against such proposal.
+Approval of this proposal and the adoption of this say-on-pay resolution requires the affirmative vote of a majority of votes cast.
+Abstentions and broker non-votes will not be treated as votes cast for or against the proposal, and therefore will have no effect on the outcome of the proposal.